joined/units3/README.md

 ESSE3 doesn't offer any sort of API by itself and this is obviously restricting if someone wants to 'play' with his university career data.

 Why would you want to do that?
-Let's just say that ESSE3 website doesn't look THAT good, and having the session expire every 15 minutes is really annoying.
+Let's just say that ESSE3 website doesn't look that good, and having the session expire every 15 minutes is really annoying.

 ## Installation
 To ease development to everyone, I set up a Vagrantfile and a provisioning script to get up & running without any hassle (if you don't know what Vagrant is, check out [this link](http://vagrantup.com))

-    joined@mb$ git clone https://github.com/joined/units3.git
+    joined@mb:~$ git clone https://github.com/joined/units3.git
-    joined@mb$ cd units3/vagrant
+    joined@mb:~$ cd units3/vagrant
-    joined@mb$ vagrant up
+    joined@mb:~/units3/vagrant$ vagrant up
     Bringing machine 'default' up with 'virtualbox' provider...
     ...
     Cleaning up...